Peloton to recall treadmills after reports of injuries, one death | Headlines

 Peloton to recall treadmills after reports of injuries, one death

 "We should have engaged more productively with them from the outset.
 For that, I apologize".
-The agency said Peloton has also stopped sale and distribution of the Tread+ and continues to work on additional hardware modifications. (https://bit.ly/3gYdZpg)
+Peloton is issuing recalls for both its Tread and Tread+ treadmills, and has also stopped sale and distribution of the Tread+. (https://bit.ly/3gYdZpg)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)